web2solutions/voodux/docs/README.md

 It heavly opinionate on how to define a strong underlying architecture which relies mostly in `V-*` like libraries and frameworks such as `Vue` and `React`.

-> One common sense in every engineering field is: `There is no single silver bullets for all existing problems`.
+One common sense in every engineering field is: `There is no single silver bullets for all existing problems`.

->
-> There is a giant race over `React` and `Vue`.
+There is a giant race over `React` and `Vue`.
 They are likely the `V` in on a `MVC` like acronym.
 And in terms of `Project Standards`, that is all they care about.

->
-> They usualy try to solve `application data` issues, but their proposed solutions are mostly focused in the `application state` rather than the `application data`.
+They usualy try to solve `application data` issues, but their proposed solutions are mostly focused in the `application state` rather than the `application data`.
 They mainly rely on browser memory to keep chunks of data.

->
-> There is no problem on those solutions, not at least in a `project standard` perspective, because they ain't necessarily try to solve `M` related problems .
+There is no problem on those solutions, not at least in a `project standard` perspective, because they ain't necessarily try to solve `M` related problems .

->
-> By mistake, developers and teams are mostly focusing on the `V` layer and ignoring a `possibly required` underlying foundation architecture.
+By mistake, developers and teams are mostly focusing on the `V` layer and ignoring a `possibly required` underlying foundation architecture.
 Which finally increases the code complexity of those `View` or `Component` layers, because they are trying to resolve problems that should not being handled in that domain.

 `State Management` libraries are really great.
-But they don't works as an `Application Data Management` abstraction suposedly would do.
-Not sure if this last acronym exists, but I'm reffering to whole application data storage and it access.
+But they don't scales.
 Simply because the `application data size` might considerable grows.

 An `Application State Management` abstraction handles `pieces` of data that are curenlty being used in the screen at the present moment.
 But it does not means you could not have another pieces of data being `stored or handled` in parallel, behind the scenes.